- Understanding SR-22 insurance in Connecticut

 SR-22 insurance cost by company for a first DUI

-State Farm offers the cheapest car insurance for drivers after a single DUI at $1,858.
-Finding affordable SR-22 insurance after a DUI can be tough, but shopping around helps.
-Some insurance companies see a first DUI as a one-time mistake and may offer lower rates than others.
+State Farm offers the lowest car insurance rate for drivers after a single DUI at $1,858 yearly.
+Finding affordable SR-22 insurance after a DUI can be challenging, but comparing quotes can help.
+Some insurance companies view a first DUI as a one-time mistake and may offer lower rates than others.

 SR-22 insurance cost by company for reckless driving

-The cheapest company for SR-22 insurance with a reckless driving conviction is State Farm at an average annual rate of $1,858.
-A reckless driving ticket may be handed out for a variety of driving behaviors, such as excessive speed, running traffic lights, texting while driving or tailgating.
-No matter the reason, reckless driving in Connecticut leads to fines, higher car insurance rates and an SR-22.
+The cheapest company for SR-22 insurance after a reckless driving conviction is State Farm, with an average annual rate of $1,858.
+Drivers can get reckless driving tickets for many reasons, such as excessive speeding, running red lights, texting while driving, or tailgating.
+No matter the reason, reckless driving in Connecticut results in fines, an SR-22 requirement, and increased car insurance rates.

 SR-22 insurance cost by company for driving without insurance